avaneev/biteopt/README.md

-This strategy was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 77% of non-convex problems in 10 attempts, 2500 iterations each.
-It comes 2nd in the comparison on non-convex problems (see Fig.9 in the paper).
+This strategy was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 77% of non-convex smooth problems in 10 attempts, 2500 iterations each.
+It comes 2nd in the comparison on non-convex smooth problems (see Fig.9 in the paper).
 With a huge iteration budget (1 million) this strategy solves 95% of problems.

 On a comparable test function suite and conditions outlined at this page:
 [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)
-(excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is >90% while the average number of objective function evaluations is ~330.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this strategy's success rate is >90% while the average number of objective function evaluations is ~330.